Vitamin D deficiency: Sun exposure

 The use of sunscreen with a sun protection factor of 8 can theoretically inhibit more than 95% of vitamin D production in the skin.
 In practice, however, sunscreen is applied so as to have a negligible effect on vitamin D status.
-The vitamin D status of those in Australia and New Zealand is unlikely to have been affected by campaigns advocating sunscreen.
+Vitamin D sufficiency of those in Australia and New Zealand is unlikely to have been affected by campaigns advocating sunscreen.
 Instead, wearing clothing is more effective at reducing the amount of skin exposed to UVB and reducing natural vitamin D synthesis.
 Clothing that covers a large portion of the skin, when worn on a consistent and regular basis, such as the burqa, is correlated with lower vitamin D levels and an increased prevalence of vitamin D deficiency.

 Regions far from the equator have a high seasonal variation of the amount and intensity of sunlight.
 In the UK, the prevalence of low vitamin D status in children and adolescents is found to be higher in winter than in summer.
 Lifestyle factors such as indoor versus outdoor work and time spent in outdoor recreation play an important role.

 Additionally, vitamin D deficiency has been associated with urbanisation in terms of both air pollution, which blocks UV light, and an increase in the number of people working indoors.
 The elderly are generally exposed to less UV light due to hospitalisation, immobility, institutionalisation, and being housebound, leading to decreased levels of vitamin D.

 Darker skin color

 Because of melanin which enables natural sun protection, dark-skinned people are susceptible to vitamin D deficiency.
-Three to five times greater sun exposure is necessary for naturally darker skinned people to produce the same amount of vitamin D as those with light skin people.
+Three to five times greater sun exposure is necessary for naturally darker skinned people to produce the same amount of vitamin D as those with light skin.